Frequently Asked Questions

 FAQ

-Do we need a four-wheel drive to go to Fraser Island?
+Do we need a four-wheel drive to go to K'Gari (Fraser Island)?

 Why are there only certain times we can drive along the beach?